JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 # DataVector's with Special Types

-One of the virtues of using metadata to represent missingness instead of sentinel values like `NaN` is that we can easily define `DataVector`'s over arbitrary types.
-For example, we can create `DataVector`'s that store arbitrary Julia types like `ComplexPair`'s and `Bool`'s:
+One of the virtues of using metadata to represent missingness instead of sentinel values like `NaN` is that we can easily define `DataVector` over arbitrary types.
+For example, we can create `DataVector` that store arbitrary Julia types like `ComplexPair` and `Bool`:

 	dv = DataArray([1 + 2im, 3 - 1im])